thomasboevith/various-scripts/README.md

-# various-scripts
+# various-scripts-audio
-Scripts for all sorts of small purposes
+Scripts for all sorts of audio-related purposes

 ## tapeit.py --- Recording of internet radio
 Records an Internet radio stream for a certain duration.
 Will attempt to